A quick look around the xamoom CMS.

-In case you forgot your password press the link at the bottom of the login screen and enter your email address. xamoom will send you a special link.
-After clicking on it enter a new password.
+If you forgot your password, press the link at the bottom of the login screen and enter your email address. xamoom will send you a special link.
+After clicking on it, enter a new password.
 For security reasons, this link is only valid for the next 60 minutes.

 You can always change your password by choosing the profile page.

 Navigating your way around is easy.
 After logging in, you are welcomed with a map that shows your headquarter, some settings, and navigational items.
 The main menu is on the left.
 At the top, you find links to more settings.

 On the right side, you will find some configurations that determine the system’s capabilities: